No Na

-No Na (stylised in all lowercase) is an Indonesian girl group formed by and signed with 88rising, consisting of members Christy Gardena, Esther Geraldine, Baila Fauri, and Shazfa Adesya.
+No Na (stylized in all lowercase) is an Indonesian girl group formed by and signed with 88rising, consisting of members Christy Gardena, Esther Geraldine, Baila Fauri, and Shazfa Adesya.

 Career

 Pre-debut activities and formation

 No Na is made up of members with dancing and singing backgrounds.
-Christy trained in professional ballet from a young age and became the second runner-up at the 2019 International Dance Asia Competition.
+Christy trained in professional ballet from a young age, as well as latin dance.
+In 2019, she competed at the International Dance Asia Competition in the Duo category; she finished as a second runner-up.
 Esther released her first recording at the age of 16.
-She participated in season 10 of Indonesian Idol and finished in 17th place.
+She competed in season 10 of Indonesian Idol in which she placed 17th.
 Her singles include "Rarity" and "Keep It Hush" (with Dipha Barus and Afgan).
 At the age of 13, Baila competed in the first season of Indonesian Idol Junior and came in sixth place.
-She gained further popularity through her covers on Instagram and YouTube, as well as releasing singles such as "Eye 2 Eye" and "3 Dots."
-Shazfa began performing with Australian K-pop cover dance crews Dulcét and EUTONE while studying at University of New South Wales.
+She gained further popularity through her covers on Instagram and YouTube, as well as releasing singles such as "Eye 2 Eye" and "3 Dots".
+Shazfa began performing with Australian K-pop cover dance crews while studying at University of New South Wales.

 Christy, Baila, and Shazfa were scouted by 88rising after founder Sean Miyashiro and a project manager had seen their dance videos and song covers online.
 They all met for the first time at the 2022 Head in the Clouds Festival in Jakarta.
 Six months later, on Shazfa's recommendation, Esther joined the group.
-They started training in Jakarta, before relocating to Los Angeles in 2024.
+They started training in Jakarta before relocating to Los Angeles in 2024.

 2025–present

-On 29 April 2025, 88rising announced that they would be debuting an Indonesian girl group, No Na, with members from Jakarta, Lombok, and Bali on 2 May 2025.
-The members were revealed individually from 30 April to 1 May 2025.
+On April 29, 2025, 88rising announced that they would be debuting an Indonesian girl group, No Na, with members from Jakarta, Lombok, and Bali on May 2, 2025.
+The members were revealed individually from April 30 to May 1, 2025.
 The first member to be introduced was Esther, followed by Christy, Baila, and Shaz.
-The group’s name is derived from the Indonesian word nona, which translates to "young lady" or "miss."
+The group's name is derived from the Indonesian word nona, which translates to "young lady" or "miss", reflecting their cultural roots.

-On 2 May 2025, No Na released their debut single, "Shoot."
+On May 2, 2025, No Na released their debut single, "Shoot".
 The R&B-inspired pop track amassed millions of streams and helped the group rise to prominence.
-It was followed up by "Superstitious" and "Falling in Love."
+It was followed up by "Superstitious" and "Falling in Love".

-On 10 July 2025, No Na released their debut extended play, Orchids (Lullabies).
-The EP consists of four solo tracks performed by the members, and includes the previously shared "Bleach."
-The group later released the singles "Sad Face :(" and "The One."
+On July 10, 2025, No Na released their debut extended play, Orchids (Lullabies).
+The EP consists of four solo tracks performed by the members and includes the previously shared "Bleach".
+They later released the singles "Sad Face :(" and "The One".

-Artistry

-No Na listed Diana Ross, Janet Jackson, SWV, and TLC among their musical influences, as well as contemporaries such as Victoria Monét and Flo.
+On September 18, 2026, No Na released their debut album, Island Girl, which was preceded by the singles "Work", "Rollerblade", and "Honk!".